 6. YES to Consistent Engagement

 In the old days, salespeople and companies would send out birthday cards and other thoughtful messages in order to consistently engage customers.
-Today, through email marketing and social media, we’re able to engage customer more often.
+Today, through email marketing and social media, we’re able to engage customers more often.

 Social media is great for “staying in touch” and it provides new ways to connect on a deeper level.